flashbots/mev-boost/README.md

 # mev-boost

 A middleware server written in Go, that sits between an ethereum PoS consensus client and an execution client.
-It allows consensus clients to recieve bundles from proposers as well as fallback to execution clients.
-See https://hackmd.io/I-F1RiphRK-HhT65TX1cpQ for the current spec.
+It allows consensus clients to outsource block construction to third party block builders as well as fallback to execution clients.
+See [ethresearch post](https://ethresear.ch/t/mev-boost-merge-ready-flashbots-architecture/11177/) for the high level architecture.

 ## Build